 One of America’s hottest menswear designer, John Varvatos has now put his personal stamp on the Chrysler 300S, that too in support of his favorite charity called the Stuart House.
 Varvatos and Chrysler collaborated on the custom car project, for which the designer spent several days in the Chrysler design studio to create unique $75,000 vehicle that features custom Varvatos hallmarks on the chassis and waffle weave leather accents on the interior along with the swatches of sumptuous black leather.
 Other designer touches include Mopar 20-inch wheels in Satin Carbon finish.

-We have also earlier seen the sale of Obama's Chrysler 300 for $1 million.
+We have also earlier seen the sale of

 For the British rock legend Eric Clapton, Ferrari has built a one-off special edition model which has been designed by the Centro Stile Ferrari in collaboration with Italian designer Pinifarina and Ferrari’s engineers in Maranello.
 Ferrari describes that the SP12 EC (SP for ‘special project’ and EC for ‘Eric Clapton’) has been exclusively created as homage to Clapton’s career and his long lasting experience as Ferrari owner.